ctu-mrs/ctu-mrs.github.io/docs/60-simulations/01-gazebo/01-howto.md

 cd /opt/ros/jazzy/share/mrs_uav_gazebo_simulator/tmux
 ```

-If `roscd` isn't available, the full path should be `/opt/ros/jazzy/share/mrs_uav_gazebo_simulator/tmux`.
-Each folder contains a different simulation scenario.

 The simulation scenario will be started by calling the `start.sh` script within its folder.
 This will call the `tmuxinator` utility that uses the prescription in the `session.yml` file to spawn a `tmux` session.